vmarquez/PureBomberMan/README.md

 ##IO

 IO is another crucial monad that lets us maintain Referntial Transparency while interacting with the outside world.
-To quote Runar Bjarnson again,
+To quote Runar Bjarnason again,
 >Instead of running I/O effects everywhere in our code, we build programs through the IO DSL, compose them like ordinary values, and then run them
 >with unsafePerformIO as part of our main.